mdbloice/Patch-Augmentation/README.md

 # Patch Augmentation
-*Patch Augmentation* is an image augmentation technique designed to improve model generalisation and mitigate against adversarial attacks.
+*Patch Augmentation* is an novel image augmentation technique designed to improve model generalisation and mitigate against adversarial attacks.

 ## How it works